 This model is very similar to the Classroom Book Clubs model except that students meet during lunch rather than during the reading block or at some other time during the school day.
 The only requirement for attending the Lunch Bunch meetings is to read the assigned section and complete their Lunch Bunch Bookmark.
 They use these bookmarks to jot down things they want to discuss in the meeting.
 They also use them to record the pages they need to read for the next meeting.
 You don't have to require any type of assignment, but the meetings are more exciting when kids have taken time to think about what they want to discuss.
-I created two variations, one with cute monster clipart and one with clipart suitable for older students.
-You can download them for free from my TeachersPayTeachers store.
+I created two variations, one with cute bookworm clipart and one with clipart suitable for older students.

 Students never receive any type of grade for their participation in a Literary Lunch Bunch because the purpose is to foster a love of of reading.
 If they haven't done the reading or filled out the slip, they can't attend that day's meeting.
 If they are prepared for the next meeting, they may join in again.
 Most kids come prepared because the love the special privilege of meeting with their friends in the classroom instead of having to eat in the cafeteria.

 You might be wondering if this means you have to give up your lunch break to meet with your students.
 I used to join in with the kids and eat my lunch along with them, but one day I had some things to do and I told them to meet without me.
 Of course I stayed in the room with them, but I was eating my own lunch and working on something else.
 These were 5th graders so they were very independent and I figured they would be okay since they had their discussion slips.
 Oh my!
 They had so much fun on their own!
 They were much more open with each other and were engaged in great questioning and discussion about the book.
 They stayed on topic and really enjoyed themselves.
 From that day on, I never met with another Literary Lunch Bunch group!